blazkv/cybersec-learning-journal/README.md

 # 🛡️ Cybersecurity Learning Journal

-Welcome to my cybersecurity learning journal — a place where I document my hands-on experience, course progress, labs, and self-guided projects as I develop my skills in information security.
+Welcome to my cybersecurity learning journal.
+This is where I document my hands-on experience, course progress, labs, and self-guided projects as I develop my skills in information security.

 ---